spongbb258/cse15l-lab-reports/lab3.md

 # Lab Report 3

-* ## 4 interesting command-line options to use grep
+* ## Four interesting command-line options to use grep

     **1. use the -r option**